 - Return the beef and bacon to the pot.
 Pour in the remaining wine and broth.

-- Lay the thyme bundle on top.
+- Lay the springs of thyme on top (you can leave the stems on).
 Let simmer.
-Cover and bake at 250 degrees F for 1 hour and 15 minutes.
+Cover and bake beef Bourguignon at 250 degrees F for 1 hour and 15 minutes.

 - Return the pot to the stovetop.
 Mash the butter and flour together, then add the mixture to the pot.

-- Add the pearl onoins and remaining mushrooms.
+- Add the pearl onions and remaining mushrooms.
 Bring to a boil, then let simmer.
 Remove the thyme.
 DIG IN!

 How to Serve Beef Bourguigon